-- Multiply it by 75 (the average amount of water that each person uses daily)
+- Multiply it by 75 (water that each person uses daily)

 - This number refers to the minimum GPG rating that your ideal machine should have.
 It pays to go higher to eliminate the inconvenience of frequent regenerations and to cater to increased water demands.

 b) Dual Tank Or Single Tank

 The two models in our saltwater softener reviews are single tank models and most homeowners are happy with them.
 However, dual tank softeners (also known as twin tanks) have several advantages and might be worth considering.

 Just as the name suggests, a dual tank water softener features 2 resin tanks and 1 salt tank.
 The key advantage that these models offer is their consistent water supply of softened water 24/7.
 As soon as one of the tanks reaches its capacity and needs to regenerate, the other one takes over instantly.

 This means that the system can regenerate and supply you with usable water at the same time.
 That’s what makes them more efficient than their single tank competitors.

 The next consideration in our water softening sytem buying guide is crucial to the machine’s efficiency; the timer controls.

 Depending on the model, any of the best water softener may have a timer control or DIR (demand-initiated regeneration) controls.